GoogleCloudPlatform/bigquery-utils/udfs/CONTRIBUTING.md

 in your pull request work as expected.

 1. Change into the bigquery_utils top-level directory.

 1. Create a Python virtual environment and activate it:

     *   `python3 -m venv venv`
     *   `source venv/bin/activate``
+    *   `pip install -r udfs/tests/requirements.txt`

+1. Test your UDF by invoking the `run.sh` script and passing the name of the UDF in lower caps as an argument.

+    *   `bash udfs/tests/run.sh url_parse`
+        *   Note: If your UDF name exists in multiple directories, you can add the UDF's parent directory as a prefix \
+            `bash udfs/tests/run.sh community_url_parse`

-1. Run all tests by invoking the `run.sh` script
+1. Run all tests by invoking the `run.sh` script with no arguments

     *   `bash udfs/tests/run.sh`
-        *   Note: The first step of this script installs the required python packages

 1. If all the tests pass, submit your pull request to proceed to the code review process.